ga4gh/refget/docs/seqcols/README.md

 - Centralized identifiers alone cannot *confirm* identity, as identity also depends on the genome's content.
 - It does not address the related challenge of determining compatibility among reference genomes.
 Analytical results or annotations based on different references may still be integrable if certain conditions are met, but current tools and standards lack the means to formalize and simplify compatibility comparisons.

-The [refget sequences standard](sequences.md) provides a partial solution applicable to individual sequences, such as a single chromosome.
+The [refget Sequences standard](../sequences/README.md) provides a partial solution applicable to individual sequences, such as a single chromosome.
 However, refget does not directly address collections of sequences, such as a linear reference genome.
 Building on refget, the sequence collections specification introduces foundational concepts that support diverse use cases, including: